LesFerch/WinSetView/Manual.md

 ### How is WinSetView better than Explorer's "Apply to Folders"?

 That option only applies your changes to folders of the *same type*.
-Explorer has many folder types, (e.g. Downloads, Pictures, Search Results, etc.), requiring you to set your desired view options repeatedly.
-Additionally, many users encounter situations where their selected options are reverted back to Windows defaults for no obvious reason and "Apply to Folders" does not reset the views for Open and Save dialogs.
-WinSetView allows you to make quick *global* changes to your view settings that will stick permanently because it sets *default* views (per user).
+Explorer has many folder types, (e.g. Downloads, Pictures, Search Results, etc.), requiring you to set your desired view options repeatedly and "Apply to Folders" does NOT reset the views for Open and Save dialogs.
+Additionally, many users encounter situations where their selected options, set using "Apply to Folders", are reverted back to Windows defaults for no obvious reason and sometimes "Apply to Folders" will simply refuse to make any changes.

-### Can I use Explorer's "Apply to Folders" option in combination with WinSetView?

-Yes.
-See the section above that describes the **Keep "Apply to Folders" Views** feature.
-However, you may find it easier to leave this option unchecked and set your desired views for all folder types in WinSetView.

 ### Does WinSetView require administrative privileges?

-No. WinSetView creates a copy of the Windows folder view defaults, edits that copy, and applies it to the current user.
+No (other than a few optional settings).
+WinSetView creates a copy of the Windows folder view defaults, edits that copy, and applies it to the current user.
 The changes do not affect other users and are only part of the current user's profile.

 ### Is there an Undo?

 Yes, as described under *Restore* above, WinSetView creates a backup every run that can be restored at any time.
 You can also revert the Explorer views to Windows defaults at any time.
+However, be sure to check the **Options** screen and set those options as desired, as they are not part of the backup.

 ### How can I disable automatic folder type discovery and keep special folder types, such as Pictures?

+Yes, but it's not convenient and currently is only practical on Windows 10 ([or Windows 11 patched to use the Windows 10 Explorer](https://lesferch.github.io/OldExplorer/)) because the option **Also apply this template to all subfolders** is broken in the Windows 11 Explorer.

+Here are the steps:

 Select your desired options in *WinSetView*, including all desired views for *Pictures*, *Videos*, etc.